brandondjango/WebAppAutomation/README.md

   That's how you start the sandbox!
 Now let's use it.

+  #Parallel Testing:
+  To run tests in parallel:

+  >bundle exec parallel_cucumber features/ -n 5 -o '-t @only -r support/cucumber_env.rb -r features'

+ For reporting, you have to be a little creative aggregating reports.
+Jenkins has a useful plugin to gather and combine cucumber reports in json, but it is still up to you to make sure parallel reports aren't overwritten by each other.

+ Here is an example of reports that won't overwrite each other for your cucumber.yml

+ >--format json --out=reports/REPORT_<%= Random.new_seed%>_<%= Time.now.strftime('%Y_%m_%d_%H_%M')%>.json

+The name is a mess, but it doesn't matter in this case.

  # Using the sandbox

  Once you're in the sandbox, try entering: